Donkeys are susceptible to the same respiratory diseases as horses. Find out what signs to look out for and ways to reduce the risks.

 Call your vet without delay

-Many respiratory diseases are highly infectious.
-Seek your vet’s advice about what to do if an infectious cause is diagnosed, but always remember never to separate your donkey from its companion.
+Many respiratory diseases are highly infectious and you will need to prevent transmission of the infection by careful hygiene and isolation precautions.
+Seek your vet’s advice about what to do if an infectious cause is diagnosed, but always remember never to separate your donkey from his/her companion.

 Reducing the risk